On a sunny Juneteenth, hopes for change and peace prevail

-While celebrating Juneteenth in north Minneapolis Saturday, Thomas Berry couldn't help but think about George Floyd, Philando Castile and the other Black Minnesotans who have been killed during encounters with police.
+While celebrating Juneteenth in north Minneapolis Saturday, Thomas Berry couldn't help but think about George Floyd, Philando Castile and other Black Minnesotans killed in encounters with police.

-Their deaths, he said, are a stark reminder that Black Americans continue to be treated differently than white people more than 150 years after June 19 marked the end of slavery in the United States.
+Their deaths, he said, are a stark reminder that Black Americans continue to be treated differently than white people more than 150 years after June 19 came to mark the end of slavery in the United States.
 Even though Juneteenth has now been recognized as a federal holiday, Berry said more change is needed for Black Americans to enjoy the same opportunities as their white neighbors.

 "The same thing that was happening on the plantation is still happening today. … You literally have Black men or Black women being overly punished with no judicial system," said Berry, 44, program director of the Black Civic Network.